Bioinformatics-teaching-UiT/Python_2026/README.md

 ---
 This repository contains all course material, including lectures, sample code, and exercises.

+Information about exam and installation requirements can be found here: https://github.com/Bioinformatics-teaching-UiT/Python_2026/tree/main/Course_information

 The files are organised per day and will be updated accordingly.
+The links are not active yet.

 ### Schedule Overview